mrmans0n/compose-rules/docs/rules.md

 #### `CompositionLocal`s

-`CompositionLocal` makes a composable function's behavior harder to reason about.
-As they create implicit dependencies, callers of composables that use them need to make sure that a value for every CompositionLocal is satisfied, which is not apparent from the composable API alone.
+`CompositionLocal` creates implicit dependencies that make composable behavior harder to understand.
+Callers must ensure every `CompositionLocal` is satisfied, which isn't apparent from the API.

-Although uncommon, there are [legit usecases](https://developer.android.com/jetpack/compose/compositionlocal#deciding) for them, so this rule provides an allowlist so that you can add your `CompositionLocal` names to it so that they are not flagged by the rule.
+While there are [legitimate use cases](https://developer.android.com/jetpack/compose/compositionlocal#deciding), this rule provides an allowlist for `CompositionLocal` names that shouldn't trigger warnings.

 !!! info ""